Anschütz 1827 Fortner

-Anschütz 1827 Fortner is a straight-pull action biathlon rifle designed by Peter Fortner junior and produced in cooperation with J. G. Anschütz.
+Anschütz 1827 Fortner is a straight-pull action biathlon rifle designed by Peter Fortner Jr. and produced in cooperation with J. G. Anschütz.
 The rifle has been dominant in the sport of biathlon since the late 1980s, and is the current sport standard.
 It is estimated to be used by 97% of biathlon competitors worldwide.
 About 7000 had been manufactured by 2007.

 History

 Anschütz has been producing biathlon rifles since 1976.
 The design of the 1827 Fortner action dates back to 1984, when Peter Fortner was having beers with Peter Angerer from West Germany who recently had taken the individual biathlon gold at the 1984 Winter Olympics.
 Angerer expressed that he wanted a rifle which could match those used by Soviet and East German competitors.
 Fortner took the challenge and within a few months developed and patented what was to become known as the "Fortner action", with the 1827 Fortner introduced around 1984.
 The Fortner action is produced by Fortner Waffen under licence from Anschütz, and are marketed as Anschütz rifles.